 What we do with the information we gather

-- demographic information such as post code, preferences and interests
+- Demographic information such as geographic region, postal address post code, preferences and interests

 We require this information to understand your needs and provide you with a better service.
 We are processing this data through “legitimate interest” when:

-- Sending promotional emails about new products, special offers or other information which we think you may find interesting, using the email address that you have provided.
+- Sending promotional emails to educators about new products, special offers or other information which we think you may find interesting, using the email address that you have provided; we do not send these to student email addresses

-- Using the information to customise our websites according to your interests.
+- Using the information to customise our websites according to educators’ interests

 Software and apps